opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 }
 ```

-Because `template-02` has a higher `order` value, it takes precedence.
+Because `template-02` has a higher `order` value, it takes precedence over `template-01` .
 The `logs-2020-01-02` index would have the `number_of_shards` value as 3.

 ## Delete template

-You can delete an index template using its name.
+You can delete an index template using its name, as shown in the following command:

 ```json
 DELETE _template/daily_logs